 In December, TSC announced 15,226 new vacancies for teachers across the country with the Deputy Principal, Curriculum Support Officers (CSO), Head Teacher and Deputy Head Teacher among the positions advertised.

-The country has been reporting a reduced number of Covid-19 cases with Health CS Mutahi Kagwe noting the curve has been constant but the country was yet to flatten it.A file image of a teacher in a classroom
+The country has been reporting a reduced number of Covid-19 cases with Health CS Mutahi Kagwe noting the curve has been constant but the country was yet to flatten it.A teacher with pupils in a classroom.dead

 - NEW ASSOCIATION26 September 2021 - 12:39 pm